 The topic of Road King versus Street Glide always results in an endless series of arguments.
 Although both Road King and Street Glide have their respective die-hard fans.

 Also, respective die-hard fans would recommend their favorite(s) to potential buyers.
 Their favoritism is based on their prejudicial preference.

 Some love the look, some comfortability.
 But until you have a road experience with any of these tour bikes, you can’t tell what suits you.

-Also, Street Glide and Road King share the most similarities amongst the motorcycle designs of Harley Davidson.
+Also, Street Glide and Road King share the most similarities among the motorcycle designs of Harley Davidson.